FDG25/Web-Applications-1-Project/README.md

     "salt" TEXT UNIQUE NOT NULL,
     "time_status" TEXT
 );
+`
+`

-  CREATE TABLE IF NOT EXISTS "`selection`"
+  CREATE TABLE IF NOT EXISTS "selection"
 (
     "course_code" TEXT NOT NULL,
     "student_id" INTEGER NOT NULL,